Geosynchronous/P6-Mobile-Portfolio/README.md

         movingPizzaId.appendChild(elem);
     }
 ```

 - Seems to work, no noticable Timing API changes
 - May effect initial load: ![Iamge of FIX24 Load TImeline](https://github.com/Geosynchronous/P6-Mobile-Portfolio/blob/master/timelines/FIX24_Timeline.png)
 - compare previous results to present, some render pipeline times have improved the perf some, and resturctured the events, notice how more HTML parsing is occuring earlier in the pipeline
--line 585 is causing a recalulate style and layout, both with forced reflow warnings:
-`var cachedScrollTop = document.body.scrollTop;`
+- line 585 is causing a recalulate style and layout, both with forced reflow warnings: `var cachedScrollTop = document.body.scrollTop;`
 - notice a maybe slight possible increase `Time to generate pizzas on load: 33.41500000000001ms`, but not sure